telecomsxchange/smpp-proxy/README.md

 - Realtime SMS control and call data records (CDRs) generation using RADIUS
 - Seamless compatibility with majority of popular SMPP software and hardware on the market today
 - Robustness and Resilence
-- SUPPORT SMPP V3.x and 5.x
+- Supports SMPP V 5.x and backward compatiable with V3.x
-- SUPPORT RtL such as arabic and chinese letters
+- SUPPORT RTL such as arabic and chinese letters
 - Accurate SMPP Rate limiting per account/route

 # Encodings